katrinasm/daiyousei/dys_tutorial/programming.md

     If the sprite is offscreen, it will be despawned and its slot freed.
     The # in the routine goes from 0-7 and selects the size of the sprite.
     If you are unsure which version to use, use !ssr_Offscreen_X0.

+- !ssr_Offscreen_A

+   Checks if the sprite is offscreen.
+   This is the same as !ssr_Offscreen_X#, but instead of using a hardcode size selector, it uses the value in A to select the size.
+   This routine has few advantages over the \_X# version, and exists for compatibility reasons. `!ssr_Offscreen_X#` is preferred.

 - !ssr_FindFreeSlot